 Explain how information flows from gene to protein.
 Describe the major events including transcription, translation and protein sorting.
 Explain the function of mRNA and tRNA.
 Describe how gene expression can be affected at various levels: DNA packing/unpacking and chemical modification.

 ATTENDANCE:You are expected to attend all lectures according to the schedule– attendance will be monitored.
 Sign in with your full first name and last name as listed on the class roster.
 Students who do not provide their full name will be marked as absent.
 Missing lecture classes without university approved absences will result in points subtraction from your Final grade.
 In contrast perfect attendance will give you extra points to your Final grade.
-Also, please note: if you miss 4 or more lectures without an excused absence you may appear in the university ALERT system.
+Also, please note: if you miss 4 or more lectures without an excused absence you may appear in the university ALERT system and lose points off your Final grade (see grading criteria).
 Stay focused: turn off your cellphone and pack it away, be respectful to your classmates and the professor.
 Using a phone during the class without permission will be equal to an absence.
 Missing an exam will be permitted only by prior arrangement.
 If the exam was missed without prior arrangement as an after the fact make-up will be allowed only by Faculty Notification Requests.
 (The information is located on the Dean of Student’s website: https://www.sfasu.edu/thehub/sos/notification-request )

 CLASS DISRUPTION: Class disruptions will not be tolerated because they detract from other students’ learning.
 As adults, students should be able to sit through class without disturbing others.